-Official transcripts from Christian Life College may be obtained by submitting a Request for Transcript and paying the Transcript Fee.
-Requests for official transcripts can be initiated at the College Office, or by fax.
+Official transcripts from Christian Life College may be obtained by calling the College front office at (209)476-7840 and paying, emailing the Registrar's Office at jllamas@clc.edu and paying the Transcript Fee.
+Requests for official transcripts can be initiated at the College Office.